rockettheme/docs/Docs/wordpress/themes/ambrosia/faq.md

 What is Gantry?
 -----

-[Gantry][gantry] is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme template.
+[Gantry][gantry] is, as a basic definition, a framework used for assembling, building and maintaining a RocketTheme theme.
 It is an advanced platform for dramatically extending the capabilities of the entire theming system of WordPress.

 Can I install RocketLauncher onto an existing WordPress! website?
 -----